cbdMD's Herbal Oasis Expands into Louisiana with Morales Beverage Group Following Strong Texas Momentum

 Feb 02, 2026, 09:00 ET

 CHARLOTTE, N.C., Feb.
-2, 2026 /PRNewswire/ -- cbdMD, Inc. (NYSE American: YCBD), a leading innovator in wellness and hemp-derived consumer products, today announced a major distribution expansion for its Herbal Oasis THC-infused social seltzer ("Oasis") through an expanded partnership with Morales Beverage Group ("MBG").
+2, 2026 /PRNewswire-HISPANIC PR WIRE/ -- cbdMD, Inc. (NYSE American: YCBD), a leading innovator in wellness and hemp-derived consumer products, today announced a major distribution expansion for its Herbal Oasis THC-infused social seltzer ("Oasis") through an expanded partnership with Morales Beverage Group ("MBG").

 The agreement extends Oasis into Louisiana, strengthening the brand's regional footprint across the Gulf South and creating a more contiguous platform for continued Southeast growth, following strong early performance in Texas.
 With MBG's established statewide distribution infrastructure, Oasis is positioned to accelerate placement across convenience, independent beverage, and premium lifestyle retail accounts throughout Louisiana.